leaningtech/labs/src/content/docs/cheerpj3/00-faq.md

 CheerpJ is a solution for converting unmodified Java client applications into browser-based HTML5/JavaScript web applications.
 CheerpJ consists of a full Java runtime environment in JavaScript, and of a on-the-fly compiler for dynamic class generation, to be deployed alongside the application.

-## What does the CheerpJ compiler do?

-The CheerpJ compiler, based on LLVM/Clang, as well as on parts of [Cheerp](https://github.com/leaningtech/cheerp-meta), converts Java bytecode into JavaScript, without requiring the Java source.
-CheerpJ can be invoked on whole Java archives (.jar) or on single .class files.

 ## What parts of the Java SE runtime are supported?

 The CheerpJ runtime environment is a full Java SE runtime in JavaScript.
 Differently from other technologies which provide a partial re-implementation written manually in JavaScript, we opted to convert the entire OpenJDK Java SE runtime to JavaScript using CheerpJ.
 The CheerpJ runtime is constituted of both JavaScript files and .jar archives.
 All CheerpJ runtime components are dynamically downloaded on demand by the application to minimise total download size.
 The CheerpJ runtime library is hosted by us on a dedicated CDN-backed domain, and we invite users to link to it in order to take advantage of caching and cross-application resource sharing.

+## Can I self-host the CheerpJ runtime?

+Please [contact us](https://cheerpj.com/contact/) to discuss self-hosting CheerpJ and its runtime on your infrastructure.

 ## Can I use CheerpJ to convert my legacy Java application?
 I have no longer access to the source code.